KCisSICKnasty/SICKnasty-FO4/README.md

 - Launch ModOrganizer.exe from your Installation Location.
 - If you see a pop-up called Register?, select Yes.

-Just use The Midnight Ride: https://themidnightride.moddinglinked.com/utilities.html

-I can't put it any better.
-Follow it for the initial installs, but ignore everything after "Mod Organizer Downloads" (you're here because you're downloading a list, right?).
-The Midnight Ride is the golden standard, in my opinion, for setting up your game to be modded.
-I'd recommend giving it a look over so you can at least be familiar with how to do things in MO2.
-I won't explain those things here because it would just be me repeating what's said there.
-TMR website is where I learned and it should be where you learn too! (:

 MOST IMPORTANTLY, NAVIGATE TO STOCK GAME FOLDER AND LAUNCH: fo4downgrader.exe

 It will say "Patch successful!" and then you may continue!

 Off-Site Downloads:

-Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease
+- Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease

 Drag the zip file into MO2.
 Enable the mod and plugin.

-Download OCBP for Fallout 4 here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/
+- Download OCBP for Fallout 4 here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/

-	*Note: You'll have to make an account.
-OCBP is required for 3BBB.

 Drag the zip file into MO2, directly above 3BBB Physics (CBBE - TWB) and enable it.

+__Note: You'll have to make an account before the site will let you click install.
+OCBP is required for 3BBB.__

-Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/915413649638707251/1147636681860714546
+- Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/915413649638707251/1147636681860714546

-Download MCM Booster version: 1.1 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/1031848835993047050/1031849157394169888
+- Download MCM Booster version: 1.1 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/1031848835993047050/1031849157394169888

+- Download MAIM version: 3.02 from the MAIM Hub Discord here: https://discord.com/channels/955873856931897404/1104870314476851281/1104870314476851281

-	*Before you get huffy over having to join a Discord, it's a very useful hub where you can get direct help from your favorite mod's authors.
-You can also leave after.
+__Before you get huffy over having to join a Discord, it's a very useful hub where you can get direct help from your favorite mod's authors.
+You can also leave after.__

 Settings you must check in Mod Organizer 2 (double click and navigate to txt file):

 High FPS Physics Fix:

 - set line 26 to true
 - set line 37 to true
 - set line 51 to 3.0

 Buffout 4 NG with PDB support:

 - set line 26 to false
 - set line 27 to false
 - set line 31 to false